wpeverest/everest-forms/readme.txt

 * Tweak - Editable Form name from the form builder title.
 * Tweak - Admin notice design conflicted due to review notice.
 * Tweak - Referal in admin panel for origination of form entry.
+* Tweak - Display empty field value so users can toggle them in single entry view.

 [See changelog for all versions](https://github.com/wpeverest/everest-forms/raw/master/CHANGELOG.txt).